Compositional Design of Safety Controllers for Large-Scale Stochastic Hybrid Systems: Augmented Control (Sub-)Barrier Certificates

 \end{definition}

-\begin{remark} It is important to note that merely satisfying conditions~\eqref{Eq_2a}does not guarantee the safety of the network.
-In particular, an A-CSBC captures the influence of disturbance inputs $w_i$ through interaction gains $\varphi_{i}$ in~~\eqref{Eq_3a1}, reflecting the impact of neighboring subsystems within the network topology.
-Under certain small-gain compositional conditions detailed in Section \ref{Compositional}, these A-CSBCs are combined to form an A-CBC for the interconnected A-SHS, ensuring its safety.
-To do so, condition~\eqref{Eq_2a22} is crucial in deriving these compositional results (see~\eqref{Eq:23}). \end{remark}

-Note that $\beta > \mu$ is required in Definition~\ref{Def_1a} in order to ensure there is no intersection between initial and unsafe sets of interconnected A-SHS.
-The next theorem, borrowed from~\cite{1967stochastic} but adapted to A-SHS, shows the usefulness of A-CBC by quantifying a guaranteed probabilistic bound on the safety of the interconnected SHS.
+We note that the condition $\beta > \mu$ is required in Definition~\ref{Def_1a} to ensure that the initial and unsafe sets of the interconnected A-SHS do not intersect.
+The next theorem, borrowed from~\citep{1967stochastic} but adapted to the A-SHS setting, demonstrates the usefulness of an A-CBC by providing a guaranteed probabilistic bound on the safety of the interconnected SHS.